marcin-chwedczuk/shellcode-tshirt/README.md

 	mov    dword ptr [esi+0xc], 0x0
 ```
 We know now that `esi` points to the area after our last shellcode instruction.
-We may illustrate this area as:
+We may illustrate this memory area as:
 ```
 ESI+0: ??|??|??|??
 ESI+4: ??|??|??|??
 ESI+8: ??|??|??|??
 ESI+c: ??|??|??|??
 ```
-After executing all these move instructions (in intel syntax that we have here it is always `mov dest, src`) our memory area will look like this:
+After executing all these move instructions (in intel syntax that we have here, it is always `mov dest, src`) our memory area will look like this:
 ```
 ESI+0: ??|??|??|??
 ESI+4: ??|??|??|00